 - As with the AI mode, three customizable pages can be setup by the pilot.
 Each page can be configured to show any of the above three display modes. - Non-Slaved Heading mode requires the pilot to set the initial heading and correct the heading as required based on the compass.
 The system will initialize to the last set heading on shutdown, except when an AV-Mag external magnetometer is installed.
-Refer to AV-30-E Installation Manual UAV-1004234-001 for information regarding the hard calibration procedure. - A pilot entered DG adjustment value can be cleared by entering the PUSH-SET menu, advancing to DG ADJ, then pushing and holding the center knob for 2 seconds.
+Refer to AV-30-E Installation Manual UAV-1004234-001 for information regarding the AV-Mag calibration procedure. - In Non-Slaved Heading Mode, the PUSH-SET menu brings up the DG-ADJ entry on the first push of the rotary knob.
+However, if an AV-Mag is installed, HDG BUG will appear first and DG-ADJ will be last. - A pilot entered DG adjustment value can be cleared by entering the PUSH-SET menu, advancing to DG ADJ, then pushing and holding the center knob for 2 seconds.
 The heading will snap to the value computed by the AV-30-E and the user entered adjustment will be set to zero.
 Note that this only applies when the AV-Mag is installed. - If magnetometer aiding is configured but calibration is not complete the "MAG CAL" flag is indicated.
 If the AV-30-E is not receiving the magnetometer sensor data, the "NO MAG" flag is indicated. - GPS HSI and ARC modes are for VFR operations only.
 No vertical deviations are shown, and lateral deviations are not scaled for approach / IFR operations. - Air data / temperature related parameters (TAS, DALT, OAT) are only available if the DG has been connected to and OAT probe, otherwise they will not be selectable for display. - The currently displayed GPS track may optionally be gyroscopically stabilized, allow smoother operation when in turns.
-This option is configured in the pilot accessible Setup Menu (GPS Track Stabilization). - When GPS Track is the base direction, any GPS error conditions that might occur are indicated according to Table 7-1- GPS Error Messages.
+This option is configured in the pilot accessible Setup Menu (GPS Track Stabilization).

+When GPS Track is the base direction, any GPS error conditions that might occur are indicated according to Table 7-1- GPS Error Messages.